Skip to main content

 • Hypertension

-Your Curology provider may prescribe a short course of prednisone to help decrease inflammation as a part of your acne treatment.
-It can be taken by people who don’t have sensitivity to the drug, and don’t have certain medical issues including uncontrolled hyperglycemia, diabetes, glaucoma, joint infection, uncontrolled hypertension, and more.¹² Discuss your medical history with your provider to make sure that prednisone is a fit for your treatment plan.
+Your Curology dermatology provider may prescribe a short course of prednisone to help decrease inflammation as a part of your acne treatment.
+It can be taken by people who don’t have sensitivity to the medication, and don’t have certain medical issues including uncontrolled hyperglycemia, diabetes, glaucoma, joint infection, uncontrolled hypertension, and more.¹² Discuss your medical history with your provider to make sure that prednisone is a fit for your treatment plan.

 Woman holding oral medication in hand